GuavaCZ/calendar/README.md

 ```

 ### Event click context menu
-This context menu is triggered when a user clicks on an event in the calendar.
+This context menu is triggered when a user clicks on an calendar in the calendar.

-To enable the context menu, all you need to do is enabled event Clicks and implement the `getEventClickContextMenuActions` method:
+To enable the context menu, all you need to do is enabled calendar Clicks and implement the `getEventClickContextMenuActions` method:

 For example:
 ```php